-Prior to the recent Facebook scandal, a media controversy struck the Kenyan police in 2017.
+Prior to the recent Facebook gangster hunter scandal, a media controversy struck the police in Kenya in 2017.
 A police officer made international news after mobile footage showed him gunning down two unarmed men in broad daylight.
 Ahmed Rashid, or otherwise known as ‘Kenya’s Killer Cop’, sought to clean the streets of gangsters and criminals in Eastleigh, Nairobi.
 He also used social media to proudly show off his deadly acts.
 Going by the online moniker ‘Hessy wa Kayole’, he posted pictures of the criminals he executed.

 The full force of the law

 The excessive use of force and summary executions are not limited to street criminals in Nairobi.
 In 2014, that counterterrorism officers told Al Jazeera’s investigative unit that extrajudicial killings were sanctioned by the Kenyan government and by even the president’s office.
 They confessed to inflicting hundreds of extrajudicial killings a year, targeting alleged “Muslim radicals” and planting evidence.
 At the time, Kenya’s Information Minister, Fred Matiangi, said “the accusations of the police being involved in the killing of Muslim clerics and so on is just gossip, rumour and innuendo, pedalled by people who have a different kind of agenda.”
 The Al Jazeera investigation also uncovered that not only did British and Israeli security forces have knowledge of the elimination programmes, but they provided training, support and intelligence in the efforts.